|

 Pasta Bar Party

-Pasta Bar Party: This buffet is perfect for a party, set up different pastas, sauces, and toppings and let your guests make-their-own!
+Pasta Bar Party: pasta bar ideas for different pastas, sauces, and toppings to let your guests make-their-own, perfect for a party!

 Pasta Bar Ideas

 Last week my oldest daughter had a birthday, and we’re planning a party with friends in a couple of weeks.
 But we couldn’t let the special day go by without marking the occasion, so we had a special family party and celebrated with a Make Your Own Pasta Bar.
-This is such a fun way to serve a lot of people.
+This is such a fun way to serve a lot of people and we’re excited to share all our pasta bar ideas with you.
+It’s great for a party or even large family meals.
 And everyone loved choosing all their own perfect combinations, especially the picky eaters.
-I hope you enjoy all our pasta bar ideas.

 how to make your own pasta bar